 1. Use papers, artwork, or stamps they bring home as a conversations starter.
-Ask open ended questions on how each item was created or earned.
-Your child may be more willing to describe how something was earned or created rather than answer a very broad question such was how was your class.
+Ask open-ended questions on how each item was created or earned.
+Your child may be more willing to describe how something was earned or created rather than answer a very broad question such as how was your class.

 2. Know what they are learning about in their classes.
 Understand what theme they are working on or what skill they are trying to master.
 Ask specific pointed questions that will require more than a yes/no answer from your child.

 3. Set a ritual.
 For example, during each night as I would fix dinner I would ask my child what was a good thing that happened during their class and then ask them what is one thing that could have gone better with them or anyone in the class.
 This game will start hard but become easier as you both play it together and learn from one another.
 Your child will see you modeling the behavior you want from them and will grow to the challenge of discussing their successes and challenges.

 4. Listen, listen, listen.
 Our children are not always ready to talk about their day when we are.
 Some children will take more time to process the events of their lesson or class than other will and then they will want to discuss their day at a later time.
 Be prepared to seize the opportunity to listen to your child at strange and random moments.
 Our children loved to be heard on their schedules and feel loved when we take the moment to actively listen to them.